devlucky/Kakapo/README.md

 A common approach when testing network requests is to stub them with fake network responses from local files or recorded requests.
 This has some disadvantages:

-- All files needs to be updated when the API are updated.
+- All files need to be updated when the APIs are updated.
-- Lot of files have to be generated and included in the project.
+- Lots of files have to be generated and included in the project.
 - Are just static responses that can only be used for unit tests since they don't reflect backend behaviors and state.

-While still this approach may work good, Kakapo will be a game changer in your network tests: it will give you complete control when it comes to simulate backend behaviors.
-Moreover, is not just unit testing since you can even take a step further and prototype your application before having a real service behind!
+While still this approach may work good, Kakapo will be a game changer in your network tests: it will give you complete control when it comes to simulating backend behaviors.
+Moreover, is not just unit testing: you can even take a step further and prototype your application before having a real service behind!
 With Kakapo you can just create Swift structs/classes/enums that are automatically serialized to JSON.

 > 7 billion people on Earth
 >
-> Fewer than 150 Kakapo
+> Less than than 150 Kakapo
 >
 > Time is critical [donate to Kakapo recovery](http://kakaporecovery.org.nz/adopt-a-kakapo/)